aashutoshPanda/bookmyshow-api-nodejs-sql/README.md

 ### Checklist

 - [x] JWT Auth
-- [x] Normalisation of database
+- [x] Normalization of database
 - [x] Locking the DB while bulk operation with transactions
-- [x] Elastic Search for querying movies with filters and fuzzy search
+- [x] Elastic Search for querying movies with filters(language, genre and dimension like 3D, 4D etc..) and fuzzy search
 - [x] Adding comments for a movie and retrieving with Mongo (for better write performance)
-- [x] Caching of movie details endpoints with redis
+- [x] Caching of movie details endpoints with Redis

 ### Example Query for the UI below